microsoft/azure-health-data-services-workshop/README.md

 # Microsoft Azure Healthcare APIs Workshop

 # Introduction
 Hello and welcome to the Microsoft Healthcare APIs Workshop!
-In this workshop repo, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.
+In this workshop, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

 # Who is the Microsoft Healthcare APIs Workshop for?
 This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
 Participants are expected to have the following experience before beginning with the activities: